briandipalma/custom-elements-hack-day/README.md

 For the hack day, being time constrained, we chose to focus on only one of the specs, Custom Elements.

-The reasoning behind creating the Custom Elements spec was to allow Web developers to build their own, fully-featured DOM elements and to explain how the platform works.
+There were two reasons driving the creation of the Custom Elements spec

+* to allow Web developers to build their own, fully-featured DOM elements
+* as part of the [Extensible Web Manifesto](http://extensiblewebmanifesto.org/) to explain how the browser platform works and take away the magic from browser elements by explaining them with primitives that developers have access to

 ```javascript